tmobile/opensource/content/blog/posts/introducing-pacbot.md

 Doing audits and compliance checks a few times a year doesn't cut it.
 What is needed is an automated compliance framework that allows us to ensure that security and compliance requirements are being met in real time.

-## Introducing PacBot: continuous compliance with policy-as-code
+## Introducing PacBot: Continuous compliance with policy-as-code

 PacBot is a platform for continuous security and compliance assessment, reporting and automation.
 It assesses our infrastructure against